EMHallberg/WikiUtils/README.md

 # WikiUtils
-A set of utility scripts to process Wikipedia related data
+A set of utility scripts to process Wikipedia related data, forked from @napsternxg

 ## parse\_mysqldump